Phu Kham Copper-Gold Operation

-The Phu Kham Ore Reserve supports a mine life of approximately four years from the end of 2017.
+The Phu Kham Ore Reserve supports a mine life of approximately three years from the end of 2018.

 For the most up-to-date information about the Phu Kham Operation, see the quarterly reports and other statements on the Company Announcements page.